 - Genetics/family history

 - Fair skin/freckles

 - Sunburns at a young age

-- People who are in the sun multiple hours per day
+- Being in the sun multiple hours per day

-Stay Protected from Damaging UV Rays
+Stay Protected from UV Rays

-Wearing long sleeves on the job not only keeps employees cool, but it also keeps their skin protected from damaging UV rays.
+Wearing long sleeves on the job not only keeps employees cool, but also keeps their skin protected from damaging UV rays.

 The most common way to stay protected from the sun is to wear sunscreen with a minimum sun protection factor (SPF) of 30.
-With sunscreen, employees should reapply every two hours or less, depending upon the amount they are sweating.
+Employees should reapply sunscreen every two hours or less, depending upon the amount they are sweating.